-In this episide of Wine, Women, and Revolution, Heather sits down with gardening enthusiast and cannabis homegrow advocate Sanjay Chaudhari.
+In this episode of Wine, Women, and Revolution, Heather sits down with gardening enthusiast and cannabis homegrow advocate Sanjay Chaudhari.
 They talk about how gardening can connect you to the past and bring joy, How homegrow should constitutionally be legal in NJ, and how hydroponic growth can be dangerous to you and the planet.

 Heather Warburton 0:02

 This is Wine, Women, and Revolution with your host Heather Warburton coming at you here on New Jersey Revolution Radio.

 Hi and welcome to Wine, Women, and Revolution.
 I’m your host Heather Warburton coming at you here on New Jersey Revolution Radio.
 You can find us online www.njrevolutionradio.com, follow us on all the social medias and get us wherever you get your podcasts from.
 Today I’ve got a guest that I’m fairly excited about talking to because we’re going to be talking a lot about organic gardening which is something I personally love.
 Any of you that have been to my house know my backyard, I have a giant organic garden back there.
 And it’s really something good that you can do on an individual basis to really connect you to the earth.
 So I want to welcome you to the show.
 Sanjay How do you pronounce your last name?
 Sanjay?

 Chaudhari.
 Okay.
 Welcome to the show.
 Sanjay.

 Thank you.
 Thank you for having me.

 Heather Warburton 1:01